projectzanza/api/README.md

 # or reset the DB at any time
 rake db:reset

-# start the server, will not seed data into the DB on first run
-startup-dev.sh

 # seed data
 rake db:seed

+# start the server, will not seed data into the DB
+startup-dev.sh
 ```

 ### Seed data